 Looking through a lens and capturing a certain perspective provides a photographer with a creative – and, often, very lucrative – career.
 As with many careers in the digital age, photography is evolving with new opportunities and revenue pathways.
 But with more people in it, what does the state of photography look like?

 This guide looks at the state of photography today so you can learn how to pivot in your photography career and become a better photographer – and photography business owner.

 The Demand for Visual Content

-While some say the career of a professional photographer is dying, the statistics show that it is a career that is simply evolving into the digital world.
+Some say the career of a professional photographer is dying.
+However, the statistics show that it is a career that is simply evolving into the digital world.
 Traditional portraits and other similar types of photography may be on the rapid decline, especially with the advent of cameras on smartphones and easy-to-use digital cameras, but the demand for visual content is surging with no signs of slowing down.

 The demand for visual content for online marketing is rapidly increasing.
 Numerous statistics reveal all types of target audiences pay more attention to visual content as a Hubspot article noted: